Game-theoretic statistics and safe anytime-valid inference: Discussion

 \subsubsection{Existence of e-processes.}

 For what classes of distributions $\cP$ are there nontrivial (a) test martingales, (b) test supermartingales but no test martingales, (c) e-processes but no test supermartingales, (d) none of the above?
 While \cite{ramdas2022testing,ruf2022composite} have interesting examples separating the above concepts, this separation is not yet fully understood in general.
+A recent preprint by \cite{zhang2023exact} yields new insights via convex geometry and optimal transport.